The design and development process for websites

 During this phase, the finishing touches are attended to.
 Things such as ensuring the smooth functionality of scripts and forms as well as testing for minor compatibility issues are usually done in order to ensure that your website renders properly in most recent versions of browsers.

-The mark of successful web designer is that they are well versed in the most up-to-date standards for development and design.
+The mark of a successful web designer is that they are well-versed in the most up-to-date standards for development and design.
 The basic technologies that are currently being employed are CSS and XHTML.
 Your website designer can ensure that your website checks out by ensuring that your code is completely validated for things such as cross browser compatibility.

 After you give the okay for the final design, your website is delivered.
 Using FTP, the files for your website are uploaded to your server.
 To do this, you need to have web hosting and domain name registration.
 After these formalities are done, your website is updated to the server and checked one final time.
 This is usually a precautionary check in order to ensure that all of the files have been correctly uploaded and the site is completely functional.